 What are some of your main do’s and don’ts when it comes to video game PR, or marketing yourself as an entertainer?

 Personally, my big 'don't' is to not be negative.
 I don't think negativity helps anything.
 I'm not saying you can't BE negative about stuff you don't like, but there's no need to bring other people down for the sake of it.

-If you're trying to sell yourself, or a video game, I think people would rather recieve a positive, happy message than a sad one.
-I try to make sure my social media and videos have a merit of positivity to them; why would you want to inject sadness in to other people's lives?
+If you're trying to sell yourself, or a video game, I think people would rather receive a positive, happy message than a sad one.
+I try to make sure my social media and videos have merit of positivity to them; why would you want to inject sadness into other people's lives?

 This isn’t something I’ve seen personally - but something I’m curious about.
 The first influencers to be snapped up by businesses for campaigns are generally YouTubers, musicians, vloggers etc. Do you think there’s a missing gap for wrestling influencers?

 Absolutely.
 I probably would have thought otherwise if we didn't have massive evidence to the contrary.
 Like you say; musicians, vloggers etc. with big followings have all moved on to help out companies, but I can't think of a wrestling company off the top of my head that's done that.
-I'm surprised that the WWE haven't tried to tap in to that market yet.
+I'm surprised that the WWE hasn't tried to tap into that market yet.

 I do think it'll come to wrestling eventually, but I'm not sure how.
 However, we're finally starting to see brands like WrestleCircus streaming events on Twitch and embracing these ideas.
-There's so many people out there making wrestling orientated content on YouTube as well - that area is massive.
+There are so many people out there making wrestling orientated content on YouTube as well - that area is massive.